Emergency Dentist Corbin

 Other Options for Making Dental Emergencies Affordable

-Taking Care Of Your Smile Can Save You Money
+Taking Care of Your Smile Can Save You Money

 It’s important to remember that many dental injuries – from toothaches to knocked-out teeth – can typically be prevented.
-In that way, adopting healthy habits can save you money in the short and long-term!
+In that way, adopting healthy habits can save you money in the short and long term!
 If you’re unsure where to start, your at-home oral hygiene regimen is a great place to begin.
-Then, work on adopting other good habits, like getting a checkup and cleaning twice a year and wearing a mouthguard when you’re playing sports.
+Then, work on adopting other good habits, like getting a checkup and cleaning twice a year, and wearing a mouthguard when you’re playing sports.

 Keys to Preventing Dental Emergencies